 The restaurant market is incredibly diverse, with many different types of restaurant available.
 Do you want to run a themed restaurant, a bustling city-centre affair, or a seaside venue?
 Each will have its own pros and cons, and each a unique set of circumstances to consider.

-There are thousands of restaurants for lease and for sale up and down the UK, and picking just a handful to enquire about can be tough.
+There are thousands of restaurants for lease and sale up and down the UK, and picking just a handful to enquire about can be tough.
 At this stage, it’s important to keep a couple of businesses in mind and keep your options open.
-You can start your search by looking at our restaurants for sale.

 If you’ve visited the restaurant and are still interested in buying, the next step is to perform due diligence.
 This is an essential part of buying a business, and one of the most important parts.